 OA is most common in larger joints that support weight such as the spine, hips, and knees.
 It is also common in active joints like the hand and feet.
 Common symptoms include:

 - Mild to severe pain in a joint, especially after overuse or long periods of rest

 - Creaking or grating sound in the joint

-- Swelling, stiffness, limited movement of the joint, especially in the morning
+- Swelling, stiffness, and problems moving the joint, especially in the morning